Lessons Learned from My Sickness Part 33: Friendship

 Upon my release from the operating room and still feeling lightheaded, I sensed someone looking closely at me.
 He was also wearing a mask and a uniform of a hospital orderly.

 “Manoy, ikaw diya?”
 (Elder, is that you?)He asked.

-Even with a mask, I recognized him, and so I replied, “Yes, J. I was operated just now, and I have a tube attached to my body.”
+Even with a mask, I recognized him, so I replied, “Yes, J. I was operated on just now, and I have a tube attached to my body.”

 After that, he made everything to make my return to my room as comfortable as possible.

-Every gadget that he thought I might need because of my limited mobility, he would procure.
+He would procure every gadget that he thought I might need because of my limited mobility.